gsunit/Competitive-Programming-Journey-for-Interviews/README.md

      - Let i & j be traversing A and P respectively.
 Suppose in the first iteration, only the last letter of P does not match A, all before the last letter do match A. Then in the next iteration, i will have to be shifted back to i=1.
 This is the extra work.

+     - // TODO: explain KMP

-     -
+   - Rabin Karp
+     - Pattern matching using rolling hash technique.

 </details>

  - [ ] [Rabin-Karp](https://www.youtube.com/watch?v=qQ8vS2btsxI)

- - [ ] [Knuth-Morris-Pratt (KMP)](https://www.youtube.com/watch?v=V5-7GzOfADQ): One of the best video explanations I could find, [KMP code well commented](https://github.com/gsunit/Competitive-Programming-Journey-for-Interviews/blob/master/strings/knuth-morris-pratt.cpp)
+ - [ ] [Knuth-Morris-Pratt (KMP)](https://www.youtube.com/watch?v=V5-7GzOfADQ): One of the best video explanations I could find.
+For computing [prefix function](https://www.youtube.com/watch?v=nJbNe0Yzjhw).
+[KMP code well commented](https://github.com/gsunit/Competitive-Programming-Journey-for-Interviews/blob/master/strings/knuth-morris-pratt.cpp)

 #### Z algorithm